pieter-van-prooijen/frontpage/README.md

 To compile the webpage app and making changes to the code, go to the frontpage-client directory and start:
 ```
 lein deps
+lein cljsbuild clean
-lein cljsbuild auto
+lein cljsbuild once
 ```

+# Running

+Open the webapp at: http://frontpage.localdomain and explore:

+* Type a query in lucene syntax for a full-text search
+* Use the _q_ request parameter to specify a query via the url.
+* Narrow / broaden search results by the facets on the left side, these are toggles.
+* Select a document by clicking on its title, you can then edit the document in-place.
+* The statistics table in the top right lists the number of listed documents, this is reset after a reload.

+The app is styled using the [Zurb Foundation](foundation.zurb.com) CSS framework.

+# Development
 If you want a browser REPL, startup a nrepl (for instance in Emacs with "M-x cider-jack-in') and execute
 `(require 'init-repl)`.
 After that, open the  URL http://localhost:9000/index.hml in the browser.
 (The Cljs repl doesn't work with the frontpage.localdomain url because of the urls it generates)

-# Running

-Open the webapp at: http://frontpage.localdomain and explore.
+Use the `lein cljsbuild auto` command to automatically compile modified Clojurescript files.